sunnysideup/silverstripe-modulechecks/README.md

 you can specify specific files in your `yml` configurations (`mysite/_config/modulecheck.yml`).

 Thirdly, you can set exceptions / custom configs in a file within each module.

-you can place any custom configs in the following file:
+You can place any custom configs in the following file:

-`/ssmoduleconfig/ModuleConfig.php`
+`/_module_data/ModuleConfig.php`

 dont forget to also add a `/_module_data/_manifest_exclude` file.